Batsheva Hay: Career

-In 2016, she visited a dressmaker to have a favorite vintage Laura Ashley dress remade, and decided that she wanted to focus on fashion.
+In 2016, Hay visited a dressmaker to have a favorite vintage Laura Ashley dress remade, and decided that she wanted to focus on fashion.
 She established her own label, Batsheva.
+Her designs are modest yet whimsical - stiff collars, tiered skirts, and "prints that are almost uncomfortably naïve."
+Hay's designs have been worn by Gillian Jacobs, Jessica Chastain, Lena Dunham, and Natalie Portman.

-In 2017, one of Hay's dresses was included in Vogue in their roundup called “How to Wear Fall’s Least Sexy Trends, from Clogs to Corduroys”.
+In 2017, one of Hay's dresses was included in Vogue in their roundup called “How to Wear Fall’s Least Sexy Trends, from Clogs to Corduroys.”

 In 2018, Hay was a finalist for the CFDA/Vogue Fashion Fund and was awarded $150,000.
 She was part of New York Fashion Week in September 2018.
 Ella Emhoff, the stepdaughter of Vice President Kamala Harris, and Hay co-designed Emhoff's inauguration day dress in January 2021.

+Hay has been a member of the Council of Fashion Designers of America (CFDA) since 2019.

+She attended the 2021 CFDA Fashion Awards as a VIP guest along with other professionals in the fashion industry (designers, creative directors, CEOs, etc.) such as Alexandre Birman, Brett Heyman, Carly Cushnie, Christian Siriano, Cynthia Rowley, and Dao-Yi Chow.